Chart Color Schemes

 Evanston Gardens features high concentrations of group households, with a higher-than-average median household size

-Family households comprise 72.9% of all households, including 27.1% couples with children, 22.5% couples without children, and 22.8% single parent families.
-Non-family households account for the remaining 27.1%, with lone person households at 22.7% and group households comprising 4.2%.
-The median household size is 2.6 people, larger than the Greater Adelaide average of 2.5.
+Family households account for 72.9% of all households, including 27.1% couples with children, 22.5% couples without children, and 22.8% single parent families.
+Non-family households constitute the remaining 27.1%, with lone person households at 22.7% and group households comprising 4.2%.
+The median household size is 2.6 people, which is larger than the Greater Adelaide average of 2.5.

 Frequently Asked Questions - Households